"Together, A New Start!"

 Supervisor Franklin’s Accomplishments:

-Created a Housing Assistance program to help residents needing mortgage, rental, and utility assistance during COVID-19;
+• She created a Housing Assistance program to help residents needing mortgage, rental, and utility assistance during COVID-19.

 TRANSPORTATION